Davidortizvinces/History/README.md

 - Provides a brief overview of what users can expect to find on the History Website.

 ### Video Content
-- The website includes video content to enhance the user experience.
+- The website includes video content to enhance the user experience but looks like a image
-- Users can watch informative videos related to historical topics.

 ## Features Left to Implement
 - Additional sections providing more in-depth information on specific historical topics.